the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-sharing.md

 ## Share Analysis Scripts and Research Software

-Even if you have been using a version control system with a public repository (see the {ref}`Version Control<rr-vcs>` chapter), you should consider putting a snapshot of your code in a repository, so you can be sure it gets archived for a relatively long time, and it become citable.
+If you have been using a version control system with a public repository (see the {ref}`Version Control<rr-vcs>` chapter), you have already done most of the work.
+You should now consider putting a snapshot of your code in a repository, so you can be sure it gets archived for a relatively long time, and it become citable.
+Indeed, there is no guarantee that the repository will stay available for a long time.

 You can integrate your version control system with a general-purpose repository.